websemantics/pyrocms-theme/README.md

 There are two types of toggle buttons the theme uses to collapse the Sidebar.
 The default one uses the `toggle` css class and is used by default.
 A more elaborate button that has animation uses `hip-toggle` class.
 Check the styles @ `pyrocms-theme/resources/scss/theme/components/_toggle.scss`.

-For how to use the Hip Toggle Button with your own skin, check the Github skin implementation.
+For how to use the Hip Toggle Button with your own skin, check the `Github` skin implementation.
+More docs to come for better usage.

 ## Inspirations